NJIT-WIS/project-2-team-apm/content/resources/r1agile.md

----
+[---
-title: "Agile and Lean Principles in Education"
+title: "Agile Education: A New Approach to Teaching and Learning"
-meta_title: "MyWebClass.org | Agile and Lean Principles in Education"
+meta_title: "MyWebClass.org | Agile Education: A New Approach to Teaching and Learning"
 layout: "about"
 draft: false